-This demonstration of Reagan’s nationalistic egotism has cost the US about a trillion dollars, has devastated the Afghan economy, with a pending humiliating withdrawal and a humanitarian disaster yet to unfold.
+This demonstration of Reagan’s nationalistic egotism has cost the US more than two trillion dollars, has devastated the Afghan economy, with a pending humiliating withdrawal and a humanitarian disaster yet to unfold.

 Inspire of all the ugliness in the world caused by politics and religion, particularly the US-sponsored crimes resonating across Palestine and Jerusalem, it is hard to find another more glaring example of this blight on our poor planet than the 20 years of war in Afghanistan.